Bs0Dd/OpenCompSoft/MiddayCommanderPlus/README.md

 ## Installation
 Insert Internet card and type: `pastebin run `

+The program comes with:
+   1. Language mcl files for Russian and English (by default, English is set)
+   2. Three mct themes - "Standart", "Redstone" and "Darkness" (alas, I am not a designer, so the absence of eyelash in themes is not guaranteed)

 ## Description
 The programs supports any screens with any color depth or resolution.